jatanpandya83/Small-dataset-statistics/README.md

 # Concluding remarks
 Be curious.
 Be inquistive.
 Keep learning!

-Kudos to the Statistics and data science certification from MiTx and EdX (https://www.edx.org/micromasters/mitx-statistics-and-data-science), where I learnt many of these concepts and techniques
+Kudos to the Statistics and data science certification from MiTx on edX (https://www.edx.org/micromasters/mitx-statistics-and-data-science), where I learnt many of these concepts and techniques.